Introduction

 Close adherence to these layout conventions results in a clean and easy-to-read diagram.

-Be sure to check back regularly on the template gallery at architect.salesforce.com for the latest Salesforce product data models that follow this standard.
+Be sure to check the data model gallery for the latest Salesforce Data Models that follow this standard.